dwhiffing/fury/content/nato/gr/army/body.md

 **Air Defence**

 The air defence systems, as many other elements in the Hellenic Army are dated.
-The I-Hawk is focused on defencing major infrastructure while the remainder is used for defence of the field force
+The I-Hawk is focused on defending major infrastructure while the remainder is used for defence of the field force

 -   101 RH-202 twin 20mm